-During the first three weeks when D-2 was being tracked from land at all high and low tides, the proportion of time the transmitter was at the surface was significantly greater at night than in the daytime (defined on the basis of publiched times of sunrise and sunset) (F=23.85; 1, 49 d.f.; p=0,00; proportions transformed to arc-sines).
-However, it was independent of the tidal cycle (F=0.177; 1, 49 d.f.; p=0.5 6; t al ycle separated into four categories: high and low (one our on either side of high and low tides respective ) and flood and ebb (the a provriate)).
-There was also a intervening four hours, significant time/tide interaction (F=5.964; 1, 49 d.f.; p=0.018); the proportion of time be transmitter was at the surface being greater at high tide during the day and at low tide at night.
-Based on these days we decided to land-track in the evenings only to reduce the number of triangulation failures due to poor and intermitten intermitten at a contained at night from the land stations between November 1986 and February 1988 confirmed that the duration of the signal (time the antenna was above the surface) was independent of the tidal cycle (Kruskal Wallis statistic=3.86; n=62 (30 ties)); p=0.277).
+During the first three weeks when D-2 was being tracked from land at all high and low tides, the proportion of time the transmitter was at the surface was significantly greater at night than in the daytime (defined on the basis of published times of sunrise and sunset) (F=23.85; 1, 49 d.f.; p=0.000; proportions transformed to arc-sines).
+However, it was independent of the tidal cycle (F=0.177; 1, 49 d.f.; p=0.676; tidal cycle separated into four categories: high and low (one hour on either side of high and low tides respectively) and flood and ebb (the intervening four hours, as appropriate)).
+There was also a significant time/tide interaction (F=5.964; 1, 49 d.f.; p=0.018); the proportion of time the transmitter was at the surface being greater at high tide during the day and at low tide at night.
+Based on these data we decided to land-track in the evenings only to reduce the number of triangulation failures due to poor and intermittent signals.
+Analysis of the tracking data obtained at night from the land stations between November 1986 and February 1988 confirmed that the duration of the signal (time the antenna was above the surface) was independent of the tidal cycle (Kruskal Wallis statistic=3.86; n=62 (30 ties)); p=0.277).

 It takes several hours from the time a signal is received by a satellite before the location is available from Service Argos.
 Because of this delay and our inability to locate PTT signals from the ground, we were unable to find and observe D-1, D-3, D-4, D-5, or D-6.
 However, a local resident reported observing D-1 in Upstart Bay on November 11 1986 within 'skin-touching distance of another dugong'.
 Two others were close by.
 All were in water about 1.25 m deep.
 D-1 had been located by Service Argos about 1 km away 1.25 hours earlier.
 During the period between October 12 and November 22 1986, when this dugong was resident in Upstart Bay, activity levels as measured by the long-term tip counter fluctuated widely (Figure 3).
-The activity levels on consecutive days were serially correlated (non-parametric runs test for serial randomness of measurements; Zar, 1984 p 419; N = 37, N2 = 5; u = 9.8, s = 0.23; p < 0.05), but apparently interendent of the lunar cycle.
-Given the observed as ociation .
-D-1 with other animals in Upstart Bay, it is likely at these results reflect intense social interactions, per up, not unlike the cavorting that is reported in manatees (Hartma, 1979).
-Manatees fitted with increased tip-cunter activity when intensely PTT's show interacting with other manatees (Rathbun, unpublished data).
+The activity levels on consecutive days were serially correlated (non-parametric runs test for serial randomness of measurements; Zar, 1984 p.
+419; N_1 = 37, N_2 = 5; u = 9.8, s = 0.23; p < 0.05), but apparently independent of the lunar cycle.
+Given the observed association of D-1 with other animals in Upstart Bay, it is likely that these results reflect intense social interactions, perhaps not unlike the cavorting that is reported in manatees (Hartman, 1979).
+Manatees fitted with show increased tip-counter activity when intensely interacting with other manatees (Rathbun, unpublished data).